meetkabeershah/meetkabeershah.github.io/_posts/2016-12-4-How-do-you-check-if-an-array-contains-duplicate-values-in-javascript-typescript.md

 ---
 layout: post
-title: How do you check if an array contains duplicate values in javascript/typescript?
+title: How do you check if an array contains duplicate values in typescript or javascript?
 ---

 One of the famous interview question is: